 Your baby's head crowns when the widest part of it reaches the vaginal opening.
-As soon as your baby's head comes out, your doctor will suction amniotic fluid, blood, and mucus from his or her nose and mouth.
+As soon as your baby's head comes out, your doctor will suction amniotic fluid, blood, and mucus from their nose and mouth.
 You will continue to push to help deliver the baby's shoulders and body.

-Once your baby is delivered, your doctor -- or your partner, if he has requested to do so -- clamps and cuts the umbilical cord.
+Once your baby is delivered, your doctor -- or your partner, if they had requested to do so -- clamps and cuts the umbilical cord.